floschu/control/README.md

 ### transform

-transform functions are called once for corresponding `Flow`'s.
+transform functions are called once for corresponding `Flow`'s in a `Controller`.

-an initial actions can be implemented via `transformAction`:
+an initial action can be implemented via `transformAction`:

 ``` kotlin
 override fun transformAction(action: Flow<Action>): Flow<Action> {